 The course is run on Tuesday evenings, starting on the first Tuesday in February, at Wesley House, Leeson Park, Ranelagh Dublin 6.

-The 2016 course will comprise about nine 2-hour classes where you will learn all about the bee, its habitat, how to acquire and look after your bees, and how to harvest your honey.
+The 2018 course will comprise about eight 2-hour classes where you will learn all about the bee, its habitat, how to acquire and look after your bees, and how to harvest your honey.
 After the classroom sessions you will be able to join (once suitably attired!) our outdoor demonstrations at the society’s apiary.

 View Wesley House, Leeson Park in a larger map